-Grade Level: 9-12No.
-Semesters: 1 or 2Fee: NoneCredit: .5 or 1- Fine ArtPrerequisites: NonePrevention of the second sec expected to experience the historical nature of the arts including music, literature, dance, visual arts, and drama through a variety of media presentations corresponding to the material covered in the text.
+Grade Level: 9-12 No. Semesters: 1 or 2 Fee: None Credit: .5 or 1- Fine Art

+This course is designed to meet the aesthetic educational needs of our students.
+Each student will be expected to experience the historical nature of the arts including music, literature, dance, visual arts, and drama through a variety of media presentations corresponding to the material covered in the text.